-Editor's message: HR and reward professionals need to keep track of inflation rates, labour market data and other key indicators to understand the context in which their organisation is recruiting, retaining and rewarding their employees.
+Editor's message: The state of the economy in which an organisation operates will impact on its level of business, and how easy, or otherwise, it is to recruit and retain the staff it needs.
+HR and reward professionals can keep track of inflation rates, labour market data and other key economic indicators to understand the context in which their organisation is recruiting, retaining and rewarding its employees.

-Official statistics from the Office of National Statistics show that despite slow economic growth, the labour market has held up well and unemployment has fallen.
-Despite both CPI and RPI inflation rising, this has yet to feed through into upward pressure on pay awards or earnings.
+Official statistics from the Office of National Statistics show that, despite slow economic growth, the labour market has held up well and unemployment has fallen.
+Both CPI and RPI inflation measures show strong price rises, which is finally feeding through into upward pressure on pay awards and earnings.

 Sheila Attwood, managing editor, pay and HR practice

 Updated to include official statistics from the ONS for September 2018 on days lost to labour disputes and the number of stoppages.
 The next ONS release date is 11 December 2018.